 PRO Tip: When the tote is nearly empty, raise the tote to a downward angle to force all the material to the spout end.
 This will help you get as much colorant as possible out of the tote so you don’t waste money on your raw materials.
 Just be sure to change to a new full tote before the first one runs completely empty so you can minimize downtime during your coloring process.

 Our colorants are specially engineered to optimize viscosity, which helps ensure more volume and better coverage.
 Improved viscosity also creates better pigment suspension, which minimizes the “sludge” effect from settling in containers.
 This is why no other colorant on the market mixes as easily or as quickly.
-That said, you still need to mix it to get the most vibrant color and the most even coating during application.
+That said, you still need to mix it to get the most vibrant color and even coating during application.

 Emptying your totes